aliamankniazi/Geni-Clone/README.md

-# Geni Clone - Collaborative World Family-Tree Platform
+# Niazi Tribe - Collaborative World Family-Tree Platform

 A modern, scalable genealogy platform that enables users to collaboratively build a unified world family tree with advanced features like smart matching, DNA integration, and GEDCOM import/export.